geoserver/geoserver/doc/en/user/source/restconfig/rest-config-examples/rest-config-examples-curl.rst

 newly created workspace.
 The following retrieves the new workspace as XML with a GET request::

-  curl -XGET -H 'Accept: text/xml' http://localhost:8080/geoserver/rest/workspaces/acme
+  curl -u admin:geoserver -XGET -H 'Accept: text/xml' http://localhost:8080/geoserver/rest/workspaces/acme

 The response should look like: